How Judges Typically Evaluate Domestic Violence Cases:

 Understanding how these laws are applied in real Pima County courtrooms is critical to building a strong DV case defense.

-Our Strategies Include
+Our Strategies Include:

 - Identifying inconsistencies in statements